adrybakov/magnopy/docs/source/user-guide/cli/how-to-execute.rst

       -om, --optimization-mode {memory,speed}
                             What kind of optimization shall be used.

+A number of things can be deduced from this message.

 Lines 1-2
 ---------

 A draft of the command for using the script.
-Arguments that are enclosed in "[]" are optional, other arguments are required.
-In this example "--input-file" and "--output-file" are required and all other arguments are optional.
+Arguments that are enclosed in "[]" are optional, other arguments are mandatory.
+In this example ``--input-file`` and ``--output-file`` are mandatory and all other arguments are optional.

-Lines 4-15
+Lines 4-16
 ----------

 Magnopy's logo and metadata.

-*   Version.
-Three numbers that pin installed version of magnopy.
-For example "0.3.0", which would mean "0" major version, "3" minor version and "0" micro version.
+*   Version of magnopy that is installed.
+For example "0.3.0", which would mean "0" major version, "3" minor version and "0" micro version;
-*   Link to the web-site with documentation
+*   Link to the web-site with documentation;
-*   Release date
+*   Release date;
-*   License
+*   License;
-*   Copyright message
+*   Copyright message;

 Line 18
 -------

 Short description of what this script can do.

-Lines 21-32
+Lines 21-34
 -----------

 Full list of all supported arguments and their description.